MeherNaaz19/RAG-Document-Chatbot/concepts.md

 They offer a free API to run models like Llama 3.3 — which is what I used in this project.

+---# Concepts Behind This Project

+This file explains the key technologies and ideas used in this project — written from my understanding after building it.

+---

+## What are Embeddings?

+Computers can't directly compare text , they need numbers.
+Embeddings convert text into a list of numbers (a vector) that captures its meaning.

+Similar meanings end up as similar numbers.
+So "password strength" and "secure passwords" would have very close vectors, even though the words are different.
+This is what makes semantic search possible — you're not matching keywords, you're matching meanings.

+In this project I used `all-MiniLM-L6-v2` from the `sentence-transformers` library.
+It converts any text into a 384-dimensional vector (a list of 384 numbers).
+It runs completely locally on CPU, no API needed.

 ---